Arduino Sensor Types and Applications: Complete Beginner Guide

 Applications of Arduino Sensor:

-- Robotics: Sensors such as accelerometers, gyroscopes, and proximity sensors can be used to give robots a sense of their surroundings and help them navigate.
+- Robotics: Sensors like accelerometers, gyroscopes, and proximity sensors enable robots to sense and navigate their environment.

-- Automation: Sensors such as motion sensors and infrared sensors can be used to automate lights, fans, and other devices in a home or office.
+- Automation: Motion and infrared sensors may be used to automate and control lights, fans, and other devices in a home or business.

-- Agriculture: Sensors such as soil moisture, temperature, and light sensors can be used to monitor the health of plants, and to control irrigation and lighting systems.
+- Agriculture: Sensors, such as those for temperature, light, and soil moisture, can be used to monitor plant health and operate irrigation and lighting systems.

-- Industrial Control: Sensors such as pressure, flow, and level sensors can be used to measure and control various industrial processes.
+- Industrial Control: Flow, level, and pressure sensors can be used to measure and control a wide range of industrial operations.

-- Health monitoring: Sensors such as heart rate and blood oxygen sensors can be used to monitor the health of patients and to alert caregivers when a patient's condition changes.
+- Health monitoring: Medical equipment, such as heart rate and blood oxygen monitors, can be used to keep tabs on a patient's status and alert caregivers when it changes.

-- Safety and security: Sensors such as ultrasonic and infrared sensors can be used to detect motion and trigger alarms in case of intrusion.
+- Safety and security: Infrared and ultrasonic sensors can detect motion and activate alarms if an entrance is made.

 Examples of Arduino Sensor: